 2. Impact on Small Entities

 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we have considered the impact of this proposed rule on small entities.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.
 This proposed rule would affect the following entities, some of which may be small entities: the owners or operators of commercial tug and barge companies, recreational and commercial fishing vessels intending to transit the specified portion of Atlantic Intracoastal Waterway from 8 p.m.
-May 1, 2013 through 8 p.m.
-July 27, 2013.
+July 27, 2013, until 8 p.m.
+March 1, 2014.

 3. Assistance for Small Entities

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
 L. 104-121), we want to assist small entities in understanding this proposed rule.
 If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact the person listed in the FOR FURTHER INFORMATION CONTACT, above.
 The Coast Guard will not retaliate against small entities that question or complain about this proposed rule or any policy or action of the Coast Guard.